 5. Which department have you enrolled in in the college?

-6. Do you’ve clarity on post-college career goals?
+6. Do you’ve clarity on interests/ goals you want to pursue in college and post-college career goals?

 7. Where can you help others?